Master of International and Development Economics

 *Some students may need to accept well before this date to allow for visa processing times in their country.

-View the full degree program structure, admission requirements and academic information.
+For study online, view the full program structure, admission requirements and academic information.

 To find out more, contact us at crawford.degrees@anu.edu.au today.